ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 ## Benefits
 ### For Mod Developers
 - Mod developers can focus on improving their mods or work on new mods (or just live life!) instead of having to constantly port their mods to newer versions.
-- Allowing a version to mature fosters the creation of modpacks, which in turn drives the development of more mods and encourages new mod developers to join the community.
 - Allowing a version to mature also allows for the creation of other helpful tools for modding.
 - A recurring vote allows for being able to both have version longevity and be able to react to substantial technical improvements in a reasonable time.
-- Mod Developers choosing to constaltly port will know what version to target feature backports to, and can continue to port as they wish.
+- Mod Developers choosing to constantly port will know what version to target feature backports to, and can continue to port as they wish.
+- A more stable scene could encourge new users to join the scene
 - The process is community-driven and provides a unified direction, allowing mod developers to be able work together and communicate with one another, rather than having to guess how other developers might act.

 ### For Players and Pack Developers
 - A stable modding version means more mods will be available on a single version, rather than being scattered across multiple versions.
+- Allowing a version to mature fosters the creation of modpacks, which in turn drives the development of more mods and encourages new mod developers to join the community.
 - Mod developers being able to focus on improving their mods rather than having to constantly port them results in more feature-rich mods.
 - A stable modding version allows for high-quality modpacks to develop.
 - Feature backports exist, so players can still play with all of the vanilla content if they wish.